Thought Leadership

 Avoiding the third-generation curse

-Raymond Goss, CEO and founder of Genera Capital, sees himself as more of a risk manager than an asset manager.
+June 2021: Multigenerational investing requires one to factor in the possibility of extraordinary risk events, even if they might seem totally unimaginable at the time.
+Raymond Goss, CEO and founder of Genera Capital, sees himself as more of a risk manager than an asset manager...